|

 Well, that’s the theory anyway, and in practice it mostly worked like that.
 Sometimes when you stepped, the pressure squeezed out the warm water and fresh cold water would replace it.
 Overall, our feet stayed comfortable enough, though.

-And the boots were actually really great to walk in, as they had a lot of grip and protected our feet well on the rocky riverbed.
+The neoprene boots were actually really great to walk in, as they had a lot of grip and protected our feet well on the rocky riverbed.

 Tip: Go to the outfitters the night before your hike to pick up your gear.
 That way you are ready to go first thing in the morning!